Carbon Monoxide Detector Placement

 Do I have a legal obligation to fit CO alarms?

-If I’ve had a new boiler installed, should I fit a CO alarm?
+If I’ve had a new boiler installed, should I fit a them?

 If it’s a new combi-boiler - which are all sealed units - then risks with carbon monoxide poisoning should be non-existent.
 The situation where a new combi-boiler could cause CO issues is if the engineer attending to the fitting or repair of the boiler did not replace the seals properly.

-How many carbon monoxide alarms should I fit in my house?
+How many should I fit in my house?

 CO is a by-product of fuels being burned, such as charcoal, natural gas, kerosene, wood and so on.